• Skip to primary navigation

 Being equipped with quality and up-to-date evidence means your writing will be relevant and accurate.

-The best gauge to know when you have done enough research is yourself.
+The best gauge to know when you have conducted enough research is yourself.
 Your synthesis and breadth of knowledge of the health topic is the most reliable tool to determine when you have enough evidence to support your writing.

 About Dinethra Menon

-Dinethra Menon is a freelance medical and science writer with over a decade of experience communicating and writing medical education for doctors.
+Dinethra Menon is a medical and science writer with over a decade of experience communicating and writing medical education for doctors.
 She has a Bachelor of Science from the University of Melbourne and a postgraduate diploma in genetic counseling.
-Visit her website, connect with her on LinkedIn, follow her on Twitter - @dinethra_menon or check out her Facebook page, Living With Hereditary Disease.
+Connect with her on LinkedIn, follow her on Twitter - @dinethra_menon or check out her Facebook page, Living With Hereditary Disease.

 Primary Sidebar